mayank776/vonazon-project/README.md

 ```
 > My invoice shows an extra charge that I didn’t authorize.

 Agent:

-Your ticket has been received and routed.
+{

-Here's the classification of your ticket:
+  "Category": "Billing",

-Category: Billing
+  "Urgency Level": "Medium",
-Urgency Level: Medium
+  "Summary": "User reports an unauthorized extra charge on their invoice.",
-Summary: User reports an unauthorized extra charge on their invoice.
+  "Confidence Score": 1,
-Confidence Score: 1
+  "Is Ambiguous": false,
-Is Ambiguous: No
+  "Original Ticket": "My invoice shows an extra charge that I didn’t authorize.",
-Original Ticket: My invoice shows an extra charge that I didn’t authorize.
+  "Next Step": "A human agent will review this billing issue shortly."
-A human agent will review this billing issue shortly.
+}
 ```

 ## Features